Date change for Information Session 2

-If you are unable to attend one of the 3 sessions offered, you will need to wait until the 2016 information sessions are offered, and thus you will not be able to apply for the 2015 program.
+If you are unable to attend one of these sessions offered, you will need to wait until the 2018 information sessions are offered, and thus you will not be able to apply for the 2017 program.
 No exceptions will be made.

 At the information session, we will cover the details of the program, and answer any questions that you may have.
 You will receive a program application at your information session.
 Applications are not available elsewhere.
 No exceptions will be made.

 After applications are received and reviewed, 40 applicants will be chosen for interviews.
 A maximum of 20 applicants will be accepted into the program.
 The fee for the 2017 Master Gardener program in Travis County is $250, payable upon acceptance into the program.